brooklynrail/brooklynrail-platform/content/events/2020/06/torkwase-dyson-with-robert-shane.md

 {{< image media="2020/06/robert-shane" size="sm" >}}

-Associate Professor of Art History at The College of St. Rose, **[Robert R. Shane](https://www.strose.edu/faculty-bio/robert-r-shane/)** is the author of several articles and essays on contemporary art and theory, former Managing Editor of the journal *Art Criticism* published by Stony Brook University, and a regular contributor of texts on contemporary art for books published by Phaidon Press, London.
-His doctoral dissertation was an investigation of the work of video and performance artist Paul McCarthy, and his current book project in progress is titled *Correcting Mirrors: Shame and Strategies of Empowerment in Contemporary Women’s Art*.
-He presents his research at academic conferences including those of the College Art Association and The Kristeva Circle.
-His art criticism has been published in periodicals including *The Brooklyn Rail* and *The Shambhala Times*.
-Dr. Shane is increasingly engaged in curatorial projects and writes for contemporary art exhibitions.
+**Robert R. Shane** received his Ph.D. in Art History and Criticism from Stony Brook University where he studied with Donald Kuspit.
+Shane's art criticism has appeared in The Brooklyn Rail and The Shambhala Times and his scholarly research has been published in the journal Hypatia.
+His current book project in process is Mirroring Mothers: Witnessing Maternal Subjectivity in Contemporary Art.
+Shane is Associate Professor of Art History at the College of Saint Rose in Albany, New York; former Managing Editor of the journal Art Criticism published by Stony Brook University; and a frequent contributor to art books published by Phaidon Press.

 {{< image media="2020/06/gabriel-palacios-headshot-1" size="sm" >}}